cqs-data61/DeepTaster/README.md

 | DATLA.ipynb                	          | 2 hours 	| 1000MiB |
 | TLPA.ipynb                	          | 2.5 hours	| 1000MiB |
 | EvaluationAttackmodels.ipynb          | 1 hour	| 800MiB |

 Different GPU might lead to quite different running time or GPU memory usage.
-Note that the GPU memory usage depends on what dataset is used for training.
-(MNIST
+Note that the GPU memory usage depends on what dataset is used for training (using MNIST -> about 9000MiB, using CIFAR10 -> about 1000MiB).